 1) Point (●): Tap and drag a point to extend or reposition the line as needed.

-2) Arrow (→): (Only available on Virtual Fence Alert.)
+2) Arrow (→): (Only available on Line Crossing Alert.)
 Defines the crossing direction that triggers an alarm.
-As shown in the figure 1, crossing the fence from either direction (top to bottom or bottom to top) will trigger an alarm.
+As shown in Figure 1, crossing the line from either direction (top to bottom or bottom to top) will trigger an alarm.
 Figure 2 refers to a scenario where the camera only detects crossing from inside the right-angle area to the outside.

 3) "+" Button: Adds additional points (Figure 2), allowing you to shape the fence into right angles or other forms to fit different areas.

-5) Toggle Crossing Direction: (Only available on Virtual Fence Alert.)
+5) Toggle Crossing Direction: (Only available on Line Crossing Alert.)
 Switches the detection direction (Figure 2).
 You can configure it to trigger only when moving from inside to outside, outside to inside, or both directions.

 6) Trash Bin: Deletes unnecessary points.
-(Note: Virtual Fence Alert requires at least 2 points, while Zone Intrusion Alert and Zone Linger Alert require at least 4 points, which cannot be deleted.)
+(Note: Line Crossing Alert requires at least 2 points, while Zone Intrusion Alert and Zone Loitering Alert require at least 4 points, which cannot be deleted.)

-7) Reset: Resets configured line or zone to default.
+7) Reset: Resets the configured line or zone to the default.

 3. Completing the Configuration